phiresky/procedural-cities/ausarbeitung.md

 ### L-system with global goals and local constraints

-- global goals for general direction and order like road patterns, population density
+In [@cities2001] a complex L-system is used to produce the road network.
+The L-system has two external functions: `localConstraints` and `globalGoals`.
+GlobalGoals is used for the general structure of the roads.
+For the highways this is done by searching for the nearest population centers and navigating in that direction.
+Secondarily, highways and also streets are directed according to road patterns, described in the next section.

-- local constraints for obstacles like water / existing elements
+LocalConstraints contains more local rules relevant for specific points on the map.
+In these specific points (described in [@sec:constraints]) the localConstraints function can adjust the parameters of the next iteration, or return FAILED if no there is no solution.

 ### Road patterns, [see @cities2001, sec.
 3.2.2] {#sec:road-pattern}

-[@cities2001] mentions the following three general street patterns (seee [@fig:roadp])
+[@cities2001] mentions the following three general street patterns (see [@fig:roadp])

 * Rectangular raster -- aligned to one angle and perpendicular to that.
 This is common in planned cities that are built in modern times
 * Radial / concentric -- streets go around a center point and perpendicular streets go straight to the center